JoaoHenriqueBarbosa/MemBot/README.md

 - AI Model: Gemma2 by default, but can be changed in the `packages/server/.env` file
 - Containerization: Docker

-While the project aims to implement many features from scratch, we also leverage some well-designed tools and libraries to enhance development efficiency and maintain best practices:
+While the project aims to implement many features from scratch (see [Project Philosophy](#project-philosophy)), we also leverage some well-designed tools and libraries to enhance development efficiency and maintain best practices:

 ### Frontend Libraries
-- React Query: For efficient data fetching and state management
+- TanStack's React Query: For efficient data fetching and state management
 - i18next: For internationalization
-- Recharts: For creating responsive charts
-- Radix UI: For accessible and customizable UI components
+- shadcn/ui: For UI components, that implments Tailwind CSS, Radix UI, Recharts, and more

 ### Backend Libraries
 - pg: For PostgreSQL database interactions
-- Zod: For runtime type checking and validation
 - Ollama: For interfacing with the local AI model

 These libraries were chosen for their reliability, performance, and alignment with our project goals.
 They complement our from-scratch approach by providing robust solutions for specific functionalities, allowing us to focus on building custom features where it matters most.